Wednesday 18 October 2017

 Designing for Learning

-Presented by Elizabeth Hartnell-Young, Researcher and Honorary Fellow, Melbourne Graduate School of Education, The University of Melbourne
+Elizabeth Hartnell-Young, Researcher and Honorary Fellow, Melbourne Graduate School of Education, The University of Melbourne

 What makes a successful learning space for teachers and students?
 How can physical and virtual spaces promote the development of knowledge and skills and cater for individual differences?
 Would some school spaces be more successful if teachers and students played a greater role in their initial and ongoing design?
 But where are the times and spaces for teachers and students to have their voices heard?

 Drawing on her research and consultation experience with teachers, students and architects in Australia and England, Elizabeth will share strategies and findings and consider professional development opportunities relating to these questions.